Narcissistic Love Patterns: Here Are Six Types To Look For

 Is online therapy effective?

-Studies have suggested that online therapy can help people to work through difficult emotions that might arise from an at-risk relationship.
+Studies have suggested that online therapy can help people work through difficult emotions that might arise from an at-risk relationship.

-In a study published in the Australian and New Zealand Journal of Family Therapy, researchers found that online therapy was generally recognized a successful technique for counseling couples in distress and the individuals in those relationships.
+In a study published in the Australian and New Zealand Journal of Family Therapy, researchers found that online therapy was generally recognized as a successful technique for counseling couples in distress and the individuals in those relationships.

 The report laid out several concerns about being in an unhealthy, narcissistic relationship, including personal mental health concerns, and addressed the fact that those in distressed relationships might not seek treatment consistently.